 Technology changes constantly.
 In recent centuries, at least, people have become used to marvels appearing that they couldn’t imagine when they were growing up.
-This means that people have to get used to new technology; how do they react?
+People encounter new technology.
+How do they react?
 How did they react to (very old) new technology?

-While the stories of cinemas full of panicking customers seem a little far fetched “some people may have had a very real perceptual shock when they saw such a film” (Bottomore, 1999, page 196).
-Perhaps as remarkable as the fact that some people found the movies a bit startling is how quickly people got used to them.
+The stories of cinemas full of panicking customers seem a little far-fetched.
+Although “some people may have had a very real perceptual shock when they saw such a film” (Bottomore, 1999, page 196).
+I find more remarkable than some finding the movies a bit startling how quickly people got used to them.
 People adapted quickly to (very old) new technology.

-The conclusion of the paper is measured.
+The author concludes the paper in a measured way.
 Some people were a bit weirded out but most coped.
 What then explains the notion of mass panic hitting movie audiences?
 Some stories are revealing.

 Read: Stephen Bottomore (1999), “The Panicking Audience?: early cinema and the ‘train effect’,” Historical Journal of Film, Radio and Television, 19 (2), 177-216.